Carisa Hendrix: Performing career

+In December 2025, Hendrix performed at the MGM Grand Las Vegas Underground Theatre with Sarah Hester Ross.

-She is a regular performer at The Magic Castle, in Hollywood, California, where she performs as Lucy Darling, a sharp-tongued magician she partly bases on Dorothy Parker.
-Lucy Darling is a crowdwork-based act that has gained Hendrix millions of subscribers on social media.
+Hendrix is a regular performer at The Magic Castle, in Hollywood, California, performing as Lucy Darling, the Mistress of Magic: a sharp-tongued, comedic magician partly based on Dorothy Parker.

 Awards and recognition

-In 2012, Hendrix set the Guinness World Record for how long she could hold a lit torch in her mouth, a feat that was featured in both the Guinness Book of World Records in 2014, and Ripley's Believe it or Not in 2015.
+In 2012, Hendrix set the Guinness World Record for torch teething, which was featured in both the Guinness Book of World Records in 2014, and Ripley's Believe it or Not! in 2015.
+The fire was held in their mouth for two minutes and one second.

 In 2017, Hendrix won the Melbourne International Comedy Festival Award and the Award for Best Comedy Show at The Melbourne Magic Festival.
-In 2019, she won the Allan Slaight Foundation’s Canadian Rising Star Award.
+In 2019, they won the Slaight Family Foundation's Canadian Rising Star Award.